tammet/gkc/Examples/README.md

 This is not a really advanced topic, but important.

-A normal symbol must not contain any whitespace or non-alphanumeric characters like (, -, ~, =, ", dollar $, comma etc: however, undercore _ is allowed.
+Gkc follows the TPTP conventions in the way it treats special characters, with a few additions.
+A normal symbol must not contain any whitespace or non-alphanumeric characters like (, -, ~, =, ", comma etc: however, underscore `_` and dollar `$` are allowed, with predicates and functions with a special predefined meaning being prefixed with a dollar `$`.

-You can put whitespace or any symbol except a single quote into symbols by surrounding the symbol with single quote symbols like this:
+You can put whitespace or any character into symbols by surrounding the symbol with single quote symbols like this:

-    'john smith'
+    'John \'Smith\'!'

-which is treated as a constant, whereas 'John smith' will be treated as a variable, since it still starts with a capital letter, even though quoted.
+which is treated as a constant, despite that it starts with a uppercase character inside the quotes.
+Notice that internal quote symbols must be prefixed by backslash.

 Any symbol containing a character except an ascii letter, digit, underscore _, or dollar $ will be printed out by surrounding it with single quotes.
 As an exception, equality = and aritmetic expressions +, *, -, /, < will
 not be surrounded by quotes.

+Double quotes like `"John Smith"` indicate that a symbol is *distinct* (essentially, a string), unequal to any other distinct symbol, number or a typed object.
+Double quotes inside double quoted symbols must be prefixed by a backslash.
+More about distinct symbols in the later examples.

 Additionally you can make a symbol variable by prefixing it with a question mark like this: